The fifth common mistaken assumption or ‘mis-blink‘ we can easily fall into during a time of change is called dependency.

 “Tesla Motors was created to accelerate the advent of sustainable transport.
 If we clear a path to the creation of compelling electric vehicles, but then lay intellectual property landmines behind us to inhibit others, we are acting in a manner contrary to that goal.”

 Even though these fees were normal business practice, the company decided to stop charging them.
 Instead, it allowed other organisations use its patents for free.
-And that accelerated the achievement of its most important goals.
+That accelerated the achievement of Tesla’s most important priority.

 Letting go of dependency allows innovation and new business models to flourish.
 When Airbnb and Uber let go of their need to own and control hotels and taxis they freed themselves to transform entire industries.

-This is the choice that Elon Musk and Tesla have made, in-dependent of what anybody else chooses to do.
+This is the choice that Elon Musk and Tesla have made.
+What will you do?

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.